sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

    When generating a text coverage report, includes files that have no coverage at all.
 By default, completely uncovered files are omitted from the text report.

 ``--coverage-xml <dir>``
    Writes the code coverage report in XML format to the specified directory.
 This generates one XML file per source file along with an index file.
+For each line of code that was executed, this report records the tests that executed it as well as how often each of them executed it (see :ref:`appendixes.xml-configuration-file.coverage.report.xml`).

 ``--exclude-source-from-xml-coverage``
    Excludes the ``<source>`` element from the XML coverage report.
 This reduces the size of the generated XML files by omitting source code.